Aleksanteri Institute: Study programmes

 The Aleksanteri Institute coordinates multi-disciplinary study programmes at various academic levels.
 The doctoral programme and the Master's School in Russian and Eastern European studies are open to students from Finnish universities.
 There is also a study programme for East Central Europe, Balkan and Baltic studies that offers the possibility of a MA diploma and a minor subject programme of Ukrainian studies.

-Kikimora Publishing

-The Aleksanteri Institute hosts Kikimora Publishing, a publishing house that concentrates on contemporary Russian and East European studies mostly in the humanities and social sciences.
-Kikimora has publishes monographs and anthologies in three refereed series: Kikimora A, Kikimora B and Aleksanteri Series.
-There is also an online series entitled Aleksanteri Papers.

-The Aleksanteri Institute also publishes a quarterly newsletter, Aleksanteri News.